jas-/sqlSec/README.md

 ### Install test suite ###
 If you run the tool with the `-t` option it will import a simple `PKI` management database included with this distribution.
+This database schema could in theory be used to handle PKI or TLS keys, certificate authority, certificate signing requests and x509 signed certificates and credentials.

 ```sh
 $ ./install -t